Sienci-Labs/Resources/gsender/ytbs-gs-installation.md

 If you downloaded the more experimental ‘gSender Edge’, then remember to also read what features it uniquely offers and how to use them: <a href="https://resources.sienci.com/view/gs-edge-features/" target="_blank" rel="noopener">https://resources.sienci.com/view/gs-edge-features/</a>

-<h2>Windows Install</h2>
+## Windows Install

 You may run into a security warning from your computer when you download the .EXE file.
 This can be bypassed by selecting “See more.”
 You can choose to keep the download, so that it can continue to run.

-<strong>Microsoft Edge Users:</strong> If you are having difficulties downloading gSender when using Microsoft Edge, follow the <a href="https://resources.sienci.com/wp-content/uploads/2022/03/gSender-Microsoft-Edge-Browser-Install.pdf" target="_blank" rel="noopener">instructions here</a> or watch the video <a href="https://youtu.be/vvwtIjgMcAM" target="_blank" rel="noopener">here.</a>
+**Microsoft Edge Users:** If you are having difficulties downloading gSender when using Microsoft Edge, follow the <a href="https://resources.sienci.com/wp-content/uploads/2022/03/gSender-Microsoft-Edge-Browser-Install.pdf" target="_blank" rel="noopener">instructions here</a> or watch the video <a href="https://youtu.be/vvwtIjgMcAM" target="_blank" rel="noopener">here.</a>

 ![](/_images/_gsender/_install/gs_install_install-download.jpg){.aligncenter .size-medium}